teddziuba/engineering-management-pearls/README.md

 🦪 **LinkedIn is becoming asymptotically less useful for recruiting.**

 LinkedIn suffers from the Tragedy of the Commons, whereby an influx of rational actors, all acting in their own self-interest, dilute the value of the resource.
 This applies to both applicants _and_ recruiters.
 The more labor who joins LinkedIn and tries to stand out with cringeposting, the less useful it becomes for recruiters.
 Conversely, the more recruiters who _only_ use LinkedIn as a discovery channel, the more top talent ignores LinkedIn solicitations.
 There is a non-zero lower bound to LinkedIn's utility, so don't write it off entirely, but the channel is saturated.

+## Remote
+🦪 **Use a dynamic microphone.**

+A high-quality dynamic microphone like the Shure SM7B gives you the "smooth podcast voice".
+This is a way to stand out and project authority in video calls.
+Condenser microphones, which are the majority of inexpensive microphones sold, pick up a lot of background noise and do not give enough depth to your voice.
+Don't use Apple AirPods, or any other Bluetooth headset.
+The Bluetooth channel is highly compressed, and your voice will sound tinny.